Khuzestani Arabs: History

 During the Islamic conquests in 638 CE, according to Muslim scholars such as al-Tabari and Ibn al-Athir, local Ahwazi Arab tribes already present in Khuzestan supported the Muslim armies against the Persian forces.
 Their involvement was extremely helpful to the Muslim Army leading to the defeat of the Sasanian commander Hormuzan and the subsequent muslim control of the region.

 Since the 16th century, Khuzestan was slowly becoming arabized, due to new Arab settlers arriving from Mesopotamia, such as the Banu Ka'b.
 Due to influx of Shia Arab tribes invited by the Safavids to act as a bulwark against the Ottoman Empire, the western part of Khuzestan became known as Arabestan.
 According to the Iranologist Rudi Matthee, this name change took place during the reign of Shah Abbas I. (Note: Other modern historians—such as P. Luft and E.J. van Donzel—also only considers Arabestan to have been used for the western part of Khuzestan during this period.
 The Iranologist Willem Floor includes both Arabestan and Khuzestan separately amongst the jurisdictions of the Safavid realm.)
 Like the provinces of Kurdistan and Lorestan, the name of Arabestan did not have a "national" implication.

 Later on, the whole Khuzestan province came to be known as Arabestan.
 It is uncertain when this change occurred.
 According to Rudi Matthee, it was first during the reign of the Afsharid ruler Nader Shah, that this happened.
 The Iranologist Houchang Chehabi considers this to have taken place in the second half of the 18th century.

-Another Iranologist, Roger Savory, considers this change to have happened later, by the 19th century.
-The name was reverted back to Khuzestan by Reza Shah in 1925 under his campaign which included the central government ordering the change of names of many cities and towns during the 1930's; these orders changed names of many towns from their native names to Persianized names, to the new name of Reza Khan, naming himself Pahlavi in honor of the Pahlavi scripts, and changing names to historical Persian names which included changing names of Arab towns to Persian ones to encourage the Arab population to feel more part of the Iranian nation, especially after the collapse of Arab autonomy in Iran.
+Another Iranologist, Roger Savory, considers this change to have happened later, by the Qajar era.
+The name was reverted back to Khuzestan by Reza Shah in 1925 under his campaign which included the central government ordering the change of names of many cities and towns during the 1930s; these orders changed names of many towns from their native names to Persianized names, to the new name of Reza Khan, naming himself Pahlavi in honor of the Pahlavi scripts, and changing names to historical Persian names which included changing names of Arab towns to Persian ones to encourage the Arab identification with the Iranian nation, especially after the collapse of Arab autonomy in Iran.

 The ancient port city in Khuzestan, known as the Emirate of Muhammara, which was autonomously ruled Khazʽal Ibn Jabir, was renamed from its Arabic name after the sheikh was driven out and his oil lands were confiscated by the government.